fyu/dilation/README.md

 ## Introduction

 Properties of dilated convolution are discussed in our [ICLR 2016 conference paper](http://arxiv.org/abs/1511.07122).
 This repository contains the network definitions and the trained models.
 You can use this code together with vanilla Caffe to segment images using the pre-trained models.
-If you want to train the models yourself, use [this fork of Caffe](https://github.com/fyu/caffe-dilation).
+If you want to train the models yourself, please check out the [ducoment for training](https://github.com/fyu/dilation/blob/master/docs/training.md).

 ### Citing